github/catalyst/docs/_guide/patterns.md

 ### Debouncing or Throttling events

 Often times you'll want to do something computationally intensive (or network intensive) based on a user event.
 It's worth throttling the amount of times a function can be called for these events, to prevent saturation of the CPU or network.
 For this we can use the "debounce" or "throttle" patterns.
-We recommend using the [`@github/mini-throttle`](https://github.com/github/mini-throttle) library for this, which provides convenient decorators to put on methods which will add throttling to them:
+We recommend using the [`@github/mini-throttle`](https://github.com/github/mini-throttle) library for this, which provides throttling decorators for methods:

 ```typescript
 import {controller} from '@github/catalyst'